Unless otherwise required by law, this district does not accept nonresident students. A nonresident

 result of the placement.

-children to the district, such children will be considered resident students for the purpose of
+These children will be considered resident students for the purpose of determining average

-determining average daily attendance.
-The Board shall not solicit or receive money from a
+daily attendance.
+The Board shall not solicit or receive money from a teacher employed by

-teacher employed by the district for the purposes of paying tuition or any other expenses of
+the district for the purposes of paying tuition or any other expenses of the operation of

-the operation of schools.
-Furthermore, the Board may allow nonresident employees of the
+schools.
+Furthermore, the Board may allow nonresident regular employees of the district to

 obtained a J-1 visa and who are sponsored by an organization listed on the Council on